sandrock/SrkToolkit/Wiki/SrkToolkit.Web-HtmlHelpers.md

 When displaying dates or times, there may be a confusions.
 Is this time in 12 or 24 format?
 "7/6/2013" Is the month June or July?
 Here are some questions that users may ask themselves.
 A tooltip is quite the way to help.
 I believe should display a non-confusing full date and time text.
 By non-confusion, I think something culture-independant.

-The greatest to lowest unit format is nice because it's logical. year, month, day, hours, minutes, secondes.
+The greatest to lowest unit format is nice because it's logical. year, month, day, hours, minutes, seconds.
 2014-04-08 14:16:18.

 Using words is another nice way.
 The main confusion is the day/month / month/day one.
 Displaying the month as a word would remove the ambiguity but would force the user to know bits of the language used.

 ### CSS classes

-The first class `display-date`, `display-datetime`, `display-time` indicated the type of display.
+The first class `display-date`, `display-datetime`, `display-time` indicates the type of display.

-The second class indicates where the date is lcoated in reference to now `future`, `past`.
+The second class indicates where the date is located in reference to now `future`, `past`.
 Plus there is a `today` / `not-today` class.

 This is of no big use on a public website.
 However I use it a lot in my back-offices: past dates are gray, future are black.
 Users unconsciously notice it and are able to identify dates faster.